maziac/number-plotter/README.md

 Apart from line/bar charts you can also display x/y graphs (i.e. scatter charts).

-Please select the numbers below, right-click and select "X/Y Chart ...":
+Please select the numbers below, right-click and select "Plot->X/Y Chart":

 1 1.6 1.4 3.9 2.1 2.4 4.2 5.3